MDAnalysis/MDAnalysis.github.io/pages/learning_MDAnalysis.md

 You can ask for advice or help on [{{ site.mailinglists.discussion.name }}]({{
 site.mailinglists.discussion.url }}).
 If you find *bugs* or want to *request enhancements* please [file a report]({{site.github.wiki }}/ReportingProblems) in the [Issue Tracker]({{sitemap.github.issues }}).

-## Learning through Videos ##
+## Videos ##

-The videos listed below were given by core developers at conferences.
-They highlight various aspects of MDAnalysis and show how to use it in a research context.
+The following videos, presented by core developers at conferences, highlight various aspects of MDAnalysis and demonstrate its use in research.

+In addition to conference talks, we have recorded and published a number of MDAnalysis workshop sessions on our [YouTube channel](https://www.youtube.com/channel/UC3TCuK-z_bJNdwWCvsH9D3Q), which cover hands-on tutorials and more in-depth discussions of the library's features.

 ### Introductory ###